danielsaidi/DeckKit/Sources/DeckKit/DeckKit.docc/Getting-Started.md

             }
         }
         ```

-        You can use a ``Card`` view as content view, to easily support a front and back faced card with flip support, or use any custom card view.
     }
 }

-## 👑 How to manage favorites
+You can use a ``Card`` view as content view, to easily support a front and back faced card with flip support, or use any custom card view.

+## Favorites

-DeckKit has functionality for handling the favorite state of any `Identifiable` type.
+DeckKit has functionality for handling the favorite state of any `Identifiable` type, using the observable ``FavoriteContext`` type:

-To track favorite state, you can just create a ``FavoriteContext`` instance as a :

 ```swift
 struct MyView {